Lukas Rupp: Norwich City

 In January 2020 he signed for English club Norwich City.
 He scored his first goal for the club on 24 August 2021, in a 6–0 victory over Bournemouth in the second round of the EFL Cup.

 Aris

 In January 2023 he signed for Greek club Aris.

-KSV Hessen Kassel 2024
+Later career

+He then returned to Germany, signing for KSV Hessen Kassel.

-In September 16 he signed for semi-professional German football club KSV Hessen Kassel.
+In June 2026 he signed for hometown club VfR Mannheim.

 Personal life

 Rupp split from his girlfriend Noelle Mondoloni in 2014.